PROFESSIONAL DEVELOPMENT, TRAINING, Stories AND KEYNOTES

 -participant, Lincoln Center Education

-My doctoral research at New York University focuses on personal narrative performance and teacher identity.
-I've presented these strategies and findings (and told stories) at SXSWEdu, Lincoln Center Institute, Columbia University's Reading and Writing Project, NYC Arts in Education Roundtable, School of Visual Arts, and many others.
+My doctoral research at New York University focused on personal narrative performance and teacher identity.
+I've presented these strategies and findings (and told stories) at the Tsai Center for Innovative Thinking at Yale, SXSWEDU, Lincoln Center Institute, Columbia University's Reading and Writing Project, NYC Arts in Education Roundtable, School of Visual Arts, Penn State School of Education, and many others.

-If you're interested in having me speak to your group or organization about my research into storytelling and education, please get in touch.
+If you would like to have me speak to your group or organization about my research and experience in storytelling, or to tell stories, please get in touch.